What-Guns/tardigrame/README.md

 - Hover over the bar graph on the top left hand corner of the screen to see game stats.
 - Hover over the tardigrade to see its fluid level (blue circle) and moss level (organge circle).
 - You can pause the game by pressing `p` or the `pause` key on your keyboard.
 YOU WILL REGRET THIS!
+- Cancel building by clicking again on the space that's under construction.
+- Some actions (like reproducing) can be clicked repeatedly to enlist more tardigrades.

 ### End game
 You win the game by moving a battery to your capsule.
 You lose the game by having all tartigrades in tun state.
 Good luck!